 If you are doing pen testing you can use the threat model as a guide.
 With the findings of your pen testing, you can go in and ask the question: did you find areas of vulnerability that you did not find when you created the threat model?
 ThreatModeler enables you to put threats not previously identified to add it to the requirements.
 Therefore, ThreatModeler can add to pen test efficiency, adding more value for the dollars.

 ThreatModeler is an automated platform that enables authorized users to build enterprise-wide threat models on which they can collaborate to prioritize security controls.
-Learn more about how ThreatModeler – with its scalability and integration with AWS and Azure cloud – can help your organization to improve its security posture, request a live demo.
-You can also contact us to speak with an application threat modeling expert today.
+Learn more about how ThreatModeler – with its scalability and integration with AWS and Azure cloud – can help your organization to improve its security posture, book a demo to speak to a ThreatModeler expert today.